TheMayev/JavaScript-Functions-Library-101/README.md

 files with some examples of how the output will look like.

 - all_functions.js : this is one single file with all functions, no examples just functions with short descriptions.
+I thinks is like small and unproffesional documentation.

 **IMPORTANT**